PraneshS22BEE0237/Verilog_Projects/voting machine/README.md

 ## 📋 Project Overview

 This project implements a **Digital Voting Machine** using SystemVerilog, designed as a finite state machine (FSM) to handle electronic voting processes.
-The system provides secure, reliable, and efficient vote counting for three candidates with built-in debouncing and state management.
+The system provides secure, reliable, and efficient vote counting for three candidates with built-in debouncing and state management

 **Author:** Pranesh S
 **Institution:** VIT University, Vellore